Surgical Technician - Labor & Delivery

 EXPERIENCE: One (1) year of surgical assistance experience required.

-LICENSURE OR CERTIFICATION: Basic Life Support (BLS) certificate required.
-Additional certifications may be required per department.
+LICENSURE OR CERTIFICATION: Basic Life Support (BLS) certification required.
+Surgical Technician Certification highly preferred.

 KNOWLEDGE, SKILLS AND ABILITIES: